codytwinton/codytwinton.github.io/resume.markdown

 #### CEO: Apr ‘16 - Present

-- Restructured company’s organization, management team, and direction moving forward
+- Restructured company’s organization, management team, and direction
 - Resolved financial issues with the company and pushed the company forward
 - Dismissed team members that were either not contributing in a significant way or were detrimental to the company’s success
 - Recruited team members that would help bring the company to success